Planning & Zoning for Your Rebuild

 - Year Built

 These details of your property are important to know and to refer to when determining what you can build.
-For example, you may be limited in the number of units you are able to rebuild depending on what you previously had.
-You also may be able to add more square footage (area) to a new home based on the previous size.
+For example, you may be able to add more square footage (area) to a new home based on the previous size.

 Please review Your Rebuilding Options to understand some of these tax implications!